VUMC-ATP1/roberts.karklins/README.md

 # Going forward

-As I see myself as QA in the future.I hope this course will help me with missing skills that I lacked in previous testing jobs and by developing these skills i can find my next workplace as manual QA job is not so attractive anymore.
+Currently I see myself as QA in the future.
+I hope this course will help me with missing skills that I lacked in previous testing jobs and by developing these skills i can find my next workplace as manual QA job is not so attractive anymore.

-Here's a link to [Lorem Ipsum page](https://www.lipsum.com)
+Here's a link to [Lorem Ipsum page](https://www.lipsum.com).

 Also check the cool Lada below. :)